iLib-js/ilib-loctool-webos-javascript/README.md

 allows it to read and localize javascript files.
 This plugins is optimized for webOS platform.

 ## Release Notes
+v1.4.8
+* Updated generate mode to use loctool's new public method.

 v1.4.7
 * Updated to check language default locale translation not to generate duplicate resources.
 * Updated to make source and key policy clear to avoid confusion.